hbin/mina-nginx/README.md

 $ mina nginx:link
 ```

-Be sure to edit `shared/config/nginx.conf` on your server.
-Or you can parse an sample
-configuration file by `mina nginx:parse` on your server.
+You can parse an sample configuration file by `mina nginx:parse` on your server.

-Then:
+Be sure to edit `shared/config/nginx.conf`, and then:

 ```
 $ mina nginx:reload